Chrisvithaya/Interactive-portfolio/README.md

 ## Installation

-In order to view the portfolio, you will have to download the code from the git hub repository, then deploy live on VS Code.
+In order to view the portfolio, you will have to download the code from the git hub repository, then deploy live on VS Code or follow the live page link!

 ## License